RichNye/richnye.github.io/_posts/2025-10-07-starting-a-new-blog.md

 I've even dabbled in a bit of software development with ASP.NET Core!

 ## Why a blog?
 I'm at a stage in my career, like many of us are I imagine, where it's time to learn new skills or get left behind.
 The days of purely GUI-driven sysadmin work are fading fast.
 Automation is king, but so is devops and learning from our software dev brothers-in-arms!
-I've already used Terraform in the past, but I wanted to branch out into the world of Ansible, GitHub Actions, ProxMox, Linux, the list is endless.
+I've already used Terraform in the past, but I wanted to branch out into the world of Ansible, GitHub Actions, Proxmox, Linux, the list is endless.
 And given how vast that list is, I really wanted to be able to share and track my progress.

 So a blog helps me two-fold: I love writing, hopefully that's coming across, and I also wanted to reflect on the reasoning behind my choices for my homelab and other projects.
 The questions I want my blog posts to answer:
 - What have I learned about a technology?